MoonZoon/MoonZoon/docs/articles/dev_news_4.md

 - It's fast, async and popular.
 - Supports HTTP/2 and probably also H3 in the future ([related issue](https://github.com/actix/actix-web/issues/309)).
 - [Actix actor framework](https://crates.io/crates/actix) could be a good foundation for the first version of virtual actors.
+- It uses [Tokio](https://crates.io/crates/tokio) under the hood.
+It's the most popular async runtime and we can use it also in mzoon.
-- The API feels more intuitive than the Warp's one to me.
+- The API feels more intuitive than the [Warp](https://crates.io/crates/warp)'s one to me.
 And we were [fighting with Warp](https://github.com/MoonZoon/MoonZoon/pull/6#issuecomment-840037580) during the Moon development.
+- [Tide](https://crates.io/crates/tide) supports only HTTP/1.x.
+- Async [Rocket](https://crates.io/crates/rocket) working on stable Rust hasn't been released yet.
+(A Git version would block Moon publishing to [creates.io](https://crates.io/)).

 ## Moon API changes